-Grapes are grown in about 100 of the more than 200 countries of the world.
-In most of them, wine is also made from them with varying proportions.
-For the production of quality wine, certain climatic and weather conditions are required (see under Wine Growing Qualities).
-Areas with optimal conditions for viticulture are usually relatively small (see under Origin).
-The following sections deal with the world's vineyards and wine production.
-The source was the OIV Bulletin of 2012 (the last year currently published there).
-The vast majority of vineyards are located in the vine belts at latitudes 40 to 50 degrees north and 30 to 40 degrees south:
+Grapes are grown in around 100 of the world's more than 200 countries.
+In most of them, wine is also produced from them to varying degrees.
+For the production of quality wine, certain climatic and weather conditions are necessary (see under winegrowing suitability).
+Areas with optimal conditions for viticulture are usually relatively small (see Origin).
+The following discussion deals with the worldwide areas under vines as well as the worldwide production of wine.
+The source for this was the OIV Bulletin of the year 2012 (the last year currently published there).
+The vast majority of vineyards are located in the vine belts from 40 to 50 degrees north latitude and from 30 to 40 degrees south latitude:

-After strong growth until the end of the 1970s, vineyards, especially in Europe, declined steadily until the end of the 1990s.
-From the mid-1980s onwards, the main reasons were the grubbing-up programme decreed by the then Secretary-General Mikhail Gorbachev (*1931) as a measure against alcoholism in the USSR, and the grubbing-up premiums in the European Union, which had a particularly strong impact in Italy, France and Spain.
-The three-year period during which the EU granted permanent abandonment premiums expired in 2011.
-Despite this, there was a global surplus production, which means that around 5 to 10% more wine was produced than consumed.
-Within the EU there were therefore prioritised countermeasures such as compulsory distillation.
+After strong growth until the end of the 1970s, the areas under vines were in constant decline, especially in Europe, until the end of the 1990s.
+The main reasons, from the mid-1980s onwards, were the grubbing-up programme imposed by the then General Secretary Mikhail Gorbachev (*1931) as a measure against alcoholism in the USSR, and the grubbing-up premiums in the European Union, which had a particular impact in Italy, France and Spain.
+The three-year period during which the EU granted premiums for the permanent abandonment of vineyards expired in 2011.
+Despite this, there was a global surplus production, which means that about 5 to 10% more wine was produced than was consumed.
+Within the EU, there were therefore prescribed countermeasures such as compulsory distillation.

-Between 1998 and 2002, the area under vines increased again, but since 2003 the world area under vines has been declining again, despite an increase in grape production.
+In the period from 1998 to 2002 there was an increase again, but since 2003 the global area under vines has been declining again, although grape production has increased.
 This is due to higher yields, especially from Asian producers with the artificial irrigation practised there.
-In Europe there was a reduction of 885,000 hectares (18%) between 2000 and 2012.
-The global area was reduced by 221,000 hectares (3%) in these 12 years.
-Strong growth in Asia has been particularly strong in China and India with 377,000 hectares (27%) and America with 151,000 hectares (17%).
-In Asia, a significant proportion of vineyards is dedicated to the production of non-wine products, particularly India, Iran, Turkey and Syria.
+In Europe, there was a reduction of 885,000 hectares (18%) from 2000 to 2012.
+The world area was reduced by 221,000 hectares (3%) in these 12 years.
+There was strong growth in Asia, especially in China and India with 377,000 hectares (27%) and America with 151,000 hectares (17%).
+In Asia, a significant share of the vineyards is devoted to the production of products not processed into wine, especially India, Iran, Turkey and Syria.

 |2000||7.708 = 100%||4.978 = 65%||320 = 4%||1.424 = 19%||869 = 11%||117 = 2%|